nikienjoyer/THESYSplus/README.md

 # THESYS+

-AI-Powered Semantic-Based Thesis Retrieval and Topic Trend Analysis System — capstone project for Pampanga State University, College of Computing Studies.
+An AI-Assisted Semantic-Based Thesis Retrieval and Topic Trend Analysis System — capstone project for Pampanga State University, College of Computing Studies.

 This repository contains the **Authentication Module** (the first module of THESYS+).
 Subsequent modules — Semantic Search, Thesis Upload, Title Similarity, Topic Trend Analysis, Repository, Analytics, Researcher Directory, Saved Collections, and Settings — are out of scope here and will live in their own specs.